Aidkit Logo

 Please note, blocking categories may impact your experience on our website.

-Does AidKit respond to Do Not Track Signals?
+Does AidKit respond to Do Not Track signals?

 Older Do Not Track (DNT) signals aren’t widely used and we don’t respond to them.